ishankmoraiya/clothify/README.md

 Open [http://localhost:3000] to view it in your browser.

 ## Description
 This project is a frontend application developed using React.js for managing orders and products.
 It includes components for order management, product management, and data visualization.
-The project also includes optional components for calendar-based order scheduling.
+The project also includes optional components for calendar-based order scheduling.Simplified ERP System with React .

 ## Features